“Your brand is a story unfolding across all customer touchpoints.” – Jonah Sachs

 Most people have some knowledge of what branding is.
 In this day and age, we are told that even we as individuals are ‘brands’, each telling our own story across the physical and digital world.
 But what is social media branding?
 And what are the benefits?

-When social media branding is done right, it can help you effectively connect to your target audiences above other communication techniques.
-In this blog, we are looking to convey what social media branding is, why it’s important for your business, and what to concentrate on when applying it to your own business.
+When social media branding is done right, it can help you effectively connect with your target audiences above other communication techniques.
+In this blog, we cover what social media branding is, why it’s important for your business, and what to concentrate on when applying it to your own business.
 So, let’s dive right in!

 What is social media branding?